Last Updated on September 8, 2022

 Go ahead find the vent hood in your kitchen.
 Chances are you’ve never even seen this thing, let alone attempted to clean it.
 This one’s easy: Just grab some borax and treat the vent hood to a nice relaxing soak in hot water.
 It’ll be as good as clean in an hour or so.

-First things first, get rid of the leftovers you’ve been staring at since the beginning of the month.
+First things first, get rid of the leftovers you’ve been staring at since February.
 Take an inventory of everything else— if it’s past the expiration date, toss it.
 Next, move on to wiping down all shelves.
 If you’ve neglected your fridge for quite some time, you’ll probably be best served to take the shelves out of the fridge completely and wash them with hot soapy water.
 If your fridge is still sporting a funky odor try activated charcoal to get the stench out (this works even better than baking soda)!

 Want in on a little sink-cleaning secret?
 One word: Flour.
 After you use hot soapy water and a sponge to clean your sink, thoroughly dry the area and coat your sink in flour.
 Just as you would polish a car with wax, use circular motions to buff your sink with the flour.
 You’ll be amazed at the sparkle and shine!
 Oh, and don’t forget to clean your splash guard.
 If you’ve got unwanted odors coming from your kitchen, chances are your dirty splash guard is partly to blame.